-JAMA review praises Georgetown professor's online anatomy dissectorFebruary 14th, 2012 in Other /
+JAMA review praises Georgetown professor's online anatomy dissectorFebruary 14, 2012 in Medicine & Health / Other

 A Georgetown University School of Medicine professor's online anatomy dissector designed to assist medical students in learning gross anatomy is described as a "superb learning tool" in a review published in the February 15 issue of the Journal of the American Medical Association (JAMA).